theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 ---
 layout: page
-title: 7 - Submitting Jobs to the Wolfpack
+title: 7 - Submitting Jobs to the NCI GADI
 ---

-Submitting Jobs to the Wolfpack
+Submitting Jobs to the NCI GADI
 ================================

 > Overview